ubccr/ccrdocs/pages/howto/empireai.md

   - **Scavenger partitions:**
   Idle compute nodes in both the `UB-HPC` and `Faculty` clusters, including those reserved for industry customers, are available to CCR users.
 You may run on these idle nodes until a user with a higher priority (the compute node owner or business customer) submit jobs to run on them.
 All allocations to the "UB-HPC academic partitions" resource have access to scavenger partitions in both the UB-HPC and Faculty clusters.
 See [CCR's scavenger documentation](../hpc/jobs.md#scavenging-idle-cycles) for details on utitlizing these partitions.
   - **EAI partition:**
   This is a test partition for Empire AI projects that are able to scale beyond the GPUs available in CCR's general-compute partition.
 Once you're ready for access to this partition, please submit a ticket to [CCR Help](../help.md) and include Grafana charts of recent jobs showing the GPU usage.
+It's important to be aware that the nodes in this partition are shared with that of the `industry-dgx` partition.
+These nodes were purchased with economic development money; therefore, industry customers get first access to them.
+This means jobs submitted to the `eai-test` partition may be preempted, just as if using the [`scavenger` partition](../hpc/jobs.md#scavenging-idle-cycles).
   - **ARM64 partition:**
   Any research group may [request an allocation](../portals/coldfront.md#request-an-allocation) for the `ARM64` partition in ColdFront.
 This partition contains NVIDIA Gracehopper nodes with 2 GH200 GPUs and 72 ARM64 Neoverse CPUs per node.
 These are similar to the next iteration of Empire AI equipment ("Beta").
 This partition will be an important part of your testing as you prepare to migrate your workflow to Beta in the coming months.
 NVIDIA containers for this architecture are named with the suffix `-igpu` in the container library.
 See the [container section below](#containers) for more information on these.

     !!!
 Tip
         When running jobs on the `arm64` partition, please be aware of additional [environment setup](../software/march.md#neoverse-v2) required.

 ## GUI Applications and IDE Tools